 A Swedish massage will combine the 5 basic strokes that all masseuses utilize.
 For this treatment, therapists will use the effleurage stroke, which requires simple stroking of the tender muscles, and the petrissage stroke which lightly grabs and lifts muscles to ease out tension and pain.
-Friction also comes into play, therapists will usually use their thumbs and fingers to work circles into the deeper tissues to work out aches and pain.
+When applying these massage techniques friction also comes into play.
+Therapists will usually use their thumbs and fingers to work circles into the deeper tissues to work out aches and pain.
 The tapotement stroke beats and taps various muscles to relieve tension while vibration strokes shake the afflicted area rapidly for a few seconds to help ease some of the pain.
 The Swedish massage is one of the easiest techniques, and likely the best, to start out your massage education with.
 The strokes are simple but effective for releasing tension in muscles and relieving your client’s pain.

 Deep Tissue Massage: